978-9-17-637879-3/StyleFrame/README.md

 * Thanks to Zalan Shah for coming up with the pre-commit hook idea!

 ## Requirements:
-* A few gigabytes of available space
+* If you don't already have docker installed and setup: ~8 gigabytes of available space.

 ## Installation instructions: